w3c/epub-specs/README.md

 - [EPUB Reading Systems 3.3](https://www.w3.org/TR/epub-rs-33/), and
 - [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/).

-For a complete list of publications by the Working Group, including all Working Group Notes, see the [separate index page](https://www.w3.org/publishing/epub33/).
+For a complete list of publications by that Working Group, including all related Working Group Notes, see the [separate index page](https://www.w3.org/publishing/epub33/).

 The Working Group maintains an [errata](https://w3c.github.io/epub-specs/epub33/errata.html) file for all the specifications and notes.
 If you want to report a new erratum, please follow the guidelines in that file.

 Some issues have been left open by the Working Groups as [deferred issues](https://github.com/w3c/epub-specs/issues?q=is:issue+is:open+label:Status-Deferred).
 Issues for specifications not actively maintained have been [marked as abandoned and closed](https://github.com/w3c/epub-specs/issues?q=is%3Aissue+label%3AStatus-Abandoned+is%3Aclosed).
 These issues may be resurrected in the future if work is resumed on their respective specifications.